-Will my client’s admission that he drank and drove lead you to believe in his guilt of the crime charged?
+Will my client’s admission that they drank and drove lead you to believe in their guilt of the crime charged?

-Do you think that my client should get punished even if he drove drunk, but did not drive while intoxicated?
+Do you think that my client should get punished even if they drove drunk, but did not drive while intoxicated?

 Have you ever heard of a Dräger9510?

 Also, do you have any understanding of how the machine works?
 (Note: Always use the word “machine” rather than “instrument” – jurors knows about machines and how they can malfunction.
 “Instrument” sounds more scientific.
 See Tarantino, “Words that Condition the Jury’s Perceptions,” 5 DWI JOURNAL: LAW & SCIENCE 11 (November 1990); Tarantino, “Bad Habits Can Sabotage Your Communication With Jurors,” 6 DWI JOURNAL: LAW AND SCIENCE 7 (July 1991).